Minecraft-Java-Edition-Speedrunning/rules/rules.md

 ## **B.2: Seed Visibility**

 B.2.1) In versions prior to 1.3, the F3 screen, which displays the seed, must not be displayed before or during the run.
-B.2.2) Do not attempt to reverse engineer the full world seed during the run.
+B.2.2) You must not attempt to learn the full world seed during the run.
 	B.2.2.a) Clarification: The “divine travel” strategy may be used.

 # **C: Set Seed Ruleset**

 ## **C.1: Generation and Pre-Run Requirements**

-C.1.1) Set seed runs must input text in the seed input box. (in Atum if generated by Atum and in the Create New World (Pre 1.19)/Game (1.19+) screen if generated by Vanilla means)
+C.1.1) In addition to the settings listed in [A.1.3](#bookmark=id.6vsi9vckzfzn), set seed runs must input text in the seed input box. (in Atum if generated by Atum and in the Create New World (Pre 1.19)/Game (1.19+) screen if generated by Vanilla means)
 C.1.1.a) Exception: The seed inputted in the seed input box must not be 0 in versions pre-1.18.2.
 C.1.2) In versions 1.16 and above, runners may not use the Recreate button to create a world of the same seed.
 	C.1.2.a) Clarification: In versions prior to 1.16, the Recreate button may be used.